 This is one such community building that the Amish in the Crofton, Kentucky community use.
-One such use here is serving once-a-month meals to the community as a fund-raiser for church needs.
+One such use in Crofton is serving monthly meals to the community as a fund-raiser for church needs.
 Such multi-use facilities have sprung up in Amish communities like the Wheat Ridge, Ohio settlement, some in northern Indiana, and elsewhere.
-They are used for things as diverse as potlucks to school events, and wedding meals.
-Notice i the large tractors parked outside.
-Such farming equipment is allowed in that church, a reflection of its very progressive use of technology.